benjamincrozat/laravel-polyglot/README.md

 }
 ```

-Please note that Polyglot is a good Laravel citizen and can be access from the container in any way you want:
+Please note that Polyglot is a good Laravel citizen and can be accessed from the container in any way you want:

 ```php
 app('polyglot')->urlToLanguage('fr');